psandrey/psandrey.github.io/paradigm.md

 {:style="clear:both"}

 \\
-So, we can deduce two important properties for the Backtracking paradigm:
+We can deduce two important properties for the Backtracking paradigm:
 1. No repetition and completion: it is a generation method that avoids repetitions without omitting any solution;
 2. Search pruning: because the final solutions are built incrementally, the partial solutions can be evaluated and the branches that are not leading to a valid final solution or lead to a worse that already known solution are pruned.

 \\
 Now, lets see a simple implementation for the 8-queens problem that returns the number of solutions:
-1. Data structure to represent the state: a vector as a stack where the index in the vector represents the row and the value the current valid position for the queen on that row (basically, the column).
+1. The data structure used to represent the states: a vector used as a stack where the index in the vector represents the row and the value represents the current valid position for the queen on that row (basically, the column).
-2. Check for valid position: two queens ca attack each other if they are on the same row, col or diagonal
+2. How to check if a position is valid: two queens are attacking each other if they are on the same row, col or diagonal
     * row attack: $$ row_{current} = row $$.
     * col attack: $$ col_{current} = col $$.
     * diagonal attack: $$ \left\| row_{current} - row \right\| = \left\| col_{current} - col \right\| $$ .
-3. Check for solution: stack/vector size is equal to 8 – it means that we placed all queens on the table and any two pairs are not attacking each other.
+3. How to check if the current state is a valid solution: the stack/vector size is equal to 8 – it means that we put all the queens on the table and any two pairs of queens don't attack each other.

 ```cpp
 int queens(int n) {
 	vector<int> st;
 	return backtracking(st, n);
 }